Closing the Gap: What we want to achieve

 Children thrive in the early years

-Students acheive their full learning potential
+Students achieve their full learning potential

 Students reach their full potential through further education pathways